voxpupuli/puppet-misp/README.md

 * `secure_auth_expire` - The duration (in seconds) of how long the user will be locked out when the allowed number of login attempts are exhausted.
 By default set to 300.

+#### Session
+* `session_auto_regenerate` - Set to true to automatically regenerate sessions on activity.
+(Recommended).
+By default set to false.
+* `session_defaults` - The session type used by MISP.
+The default setting is php, which will use the session settings configured in php.ini for the session data (supported options: php, database).
+The recommended option is php and setting your PHP up to use redis sessions via your php.ini.
+Just add 'session.save_handler = redis' and "session.save_path = 'tcp://localhost:6379'" (replace the latter with your redis connection) to.
+By default set to 'php'.
+* `session_timeout` - The timeout duration of sessions (in MINUTES).
+Keep in mind that autoregenerate can be used to extend the session on user activity.
+By default set to 60.

 #### Plugin
-* `customAuth_disable_logout` - Disable the logout button for users authenticate with the external auth mechanism.
-By default set to true.
-* `zeromq_enable` - Enables or disables the pub/sub feature of MISP.
-By default set to false.
-* `zeromq_port` - The port that the pub/sub feature will use.
-By default set to 50000.
-* `zeromq_redis_host`- Location of the Redis db used by MISP and the Python PUB script to queue data to be published.
-By default set to 'localhost'.
-* `zeromq_redis_port` - The port that Redis is listening on.
-By default set to 6379.
-* `zeromq_redis_password` - The password, if set for Redis.
-Emtpy by default.
-* `zeromq_redis_database` - The database to be used for queuing messages for the pub/sub functionality.
-By default set to '1'.
-* `zeromq_redis_namespace` - The namespace to be used for queuing messages for the pub/sub functionality.
-By default set to 'mispq'.
-* `RPZ_policy` - The default policy action for the values added to the RPZ.
+* `rpz_policy` - The default policy action for the values added to the RPZ.
 0 means DROP, 1 NXDOMAIN, 2 NODATA and 3 walled-garden.
 By default set to 0.
 * `rpz_walled_garden` - The default walled garden used by the RPZ export.
 By default set to '127.0.0.1'.
 * `rpz_serial` - The serial in the SOA portion of the zone file.
 By default set to '$date00'.